-3. A joint investigation conducted by HSI and the U.S. Department of Commerce ("DOC") has revealed that defendant Eliabachus and CC-1, together with others known and unknown (collectively, the "defendants"), are part of an illicit, international procurement network that is designed to surreptitiously acquire large quantities of aircraft components from United States manufacturers and vendors, and to unlawfully export those parts to entities in Iran.
-Over approximately the last four years, this network has obtained and exported over \$2 million worth of aircraft components from the United States to Iranian business entities in violation of export control laws, as further described herein.
+3. A joint investigation conducted by the United States Department of Homeland Security Investigations ("HSI") and the U.S. Department of Commerce has revealed that defendant Larijani and co-conspirator Eliabachus, together with others known and unknown, are part of an illicit, international procurement network that is designed to surreptitiously acquire large quantities of aircraft components from United States manufacturers and vendors, and to unlawfully export those parts to entities in Iran.
+Over the period of approximately 2014-2018, this network obtained and exported over \$2 million worth of aircraft components from the United States to Iranian business entities in violation of export control laws, as further described herein.

-- Law enforcement officials have determined that the defendants' Iranianbased conspirators were responsible for obtaining initial requests for quotes ("RFQs") for U.S.-manufactured aircraft components from various Iranian entities.
+- Law enforcement officials have determined that Larijani and Iranian-4. based conspirators were responsible for obtaining initial requests for quotes ("RFOs") for U.S.-manufactured aircraft components from various Iranian entities.
 Several of those entities included Iranian airline companies officially designated by the U.S. government as posing a threat to this country's national security, foreign policy, or economic interests.
-The foreign RFQs were then submitted by the defendants electronically through an online aircraft parts database located in the U.S. The RFQ's were intended to solicit bids from various U.S.-based manufacturers and distributors for the requested aircraft components.
-The defendants established and used an access account affiliated with its New Jersey entity, Edsun Equipments, to submit the RFQs in order to conceal the foreign nexus of each request.
-Using Edsun Equipments, the defendants finalized the purchase and acquisition of the requested components from the various U.S.-based companies, and in each instance concealed the true identity of the ultimate end-user1 of the aircraft components in Iran. - 5.
-Upon receipt of the components at the New Jersey Address, defendant Eliabachus prepared the parts for export using various U.S.-based shipping companies.
-In each instance, the defendants systematically concealed the true destination of the parts they were exporting by directing that the shipments be sent to various freight-forwarding companies located in the United Arab Emirates ("UAE") and Turkey.
-On several occasions, defendant Eliabachus falsely diminished the true value of the exported items on shipping documents in order to evade the legal requirement of filing an Electronic Export Information ("EEI") via the Automated Export System ("AES"), thereby further
+The foreign RFQs were then submitted by the defendant and co-conspirators electronically through an online aircraft parts database located in the U.S. The RFQ's were intended to solicit bids from various U.S.-based manufacturers and distributors for the requested aircraft components.
+The defendant and his co-conspirators established and used an access account affiliated with its New Jersey entity, Edsun Equipments, to submit the RFQs in order to conceal the foreign nexus of each request.
+Using Edsun Equipments, the defendant and his coconspirators finalized the purchase and acquisition of the requested components from the various U.S.-based companies, and in each instance concealed the true identity of the ultimate end-user of the aircraft components in Iran. - 5.
+Upon receipt of the components at the New Jersey Address, Eliabachus prepared the parts for export using various U.S.-based shipping companies.
+In each instance, the defendant and his co-conspirators systematically concealed the true destination of the exported parts by directing that the shipments be sent to various freight-forwarding companies located in the United Arab Emirates ("UAE") and Turkey.
+On several occasions, Eliabachus falsely diminished the true value of the exported items on shipping documents in order to evade the legal requirement of filing an Electronic Export Information ("EEI") via the Automated Export System ("AES"), thereby further concealing the network's unlawful export activities from law enforcement authorities.
+In other instances, Eliabachus falsified the value, destination, and/or end-user of the exported aircraft components, thereby deceiving customs officials of the true nature of the shipment.
+Upon arrival of the parts at the UAE and Turkish-based freight forwarders, Larijani arranged for transshipment of the items through the Iranian Network to various locations and end-users in Iran.
+The defendant and his co-conspirators failed to obtain a single export license for any of the aircraft components purchased or exported during the relevant timeframe of this investigation.

-1 The DOC requires that certain forms (i.e., 'end-user agreements') be properly executed in connection with the export of license-controlled items.
+&lt;sup>1 The DOC requires that certain forms (i.e., 'end-user agreements') be properly executed in connection with the export of license-controlled items.
 The DOC requires that a completed form BIS-711 ("Statement by Ultimate Consignee and Purchaser") be included as part of an application for authorization to export certain controlled items, subject to the parameters of 15 C.F.R. §§ 748, et. seq.